Speaking Part 1

 • What part of university life do you like best?

 Well, I think my previous answer already covers this answer.
 However, I would say I enjoy most of my university life and my exposure to a whole new culture that I never imagined is the best part of my university life.
-My university life offers me a vision about my future and potential jobs sectors and I think this is the best part.
+My university life offers me a vision for my future and potential jobs sectors and I think this is the best part.

 • What is the educational system like in your country?

 I am glad that you asked this question.
-In our country the primary education is mandatory for all and it is funded by the government unless someone wants to send his kids to a private English medium school.
+In our country, the primary education is mandatory for all and it is funded by the government unless someone wants to send his kids to a private English medium school.
 The secondary and tertiary education systems are also managed and run by the government and private organisations.
 The government controlled educational institutes are less costly and the curriculums are presented and monitored by the education board.
 On the other hand, the private educational institutes are bound to include some of the national curriculums and they mostly follow their own syllabus.
 In all universities and in many colleges, higher education is offered in English.
 The technical and vocational colleges and universities are also popular in our country and they mostly offer certification and degree in selected technical and practical skill related fields.
 The private universities are approved by the Government controlled bodies and they have to follow their rules very strictly.
 I am happy to see many changes brought to our educational system in the last few years and innovation and quality modern education is a vision our country has already started implementing.

 • What are your future study plans?

-It will take me another 7-8 months or so to finish my graduation and then I will try to get admitted in a foreign university which has a reputation for better education.
+It will take me 7-8 months more or so to finish my graduation and then I will try to get admitted to a foreign university which has a reputation for better education.
 There I will complete my Master's degree and would get involved in a job.
 Besides doing the job I have plans to get enrolled in a professional MBS course to further my education.
 If time allows, I also wish to do some research based courses related to my academic background and interest.

 • What kind of job would you prefer after graduation?